-Did you know the number of children sexually assaulted each year in Australia is conservatively estimated at 60,000.
+Did you know the number of children sexually assaulted and exploited each year in Australia is conservatively estimated at 60,000?

-The good news is that together we can prevent the crime of child sexual assault by MAKING IT OUR JOB TO PROTECT KIDS.
+The good news is that together we can prevent the crime of child sexual assault and exploitation by MAKING IT OUR JOB TO PROTECT KIDS.

 So how can you make child protection your job?
 Try taking these protective actions with the children in your life today:

 Read up on the latest facts and stats around child sexual assault and exploitation in Australia to gain an understanding of the prevalence of this crime, the effect on victims and how it affects us as a society.

 If you have children in your life, then download our Parent Guide about teaching kids personal safety.
 This guide outlines simple steps you can take to help keep children safe.